lucaong/minisearch/CONTRIBUTING.md

   3. Run the tests with `yarn test`.
 You can also automatically trigger a run of relevant tests for the code that you change by running `yarn test-watch`

-  4. If you are working on optimising the performance, you can run the performance benchmarks with `yarn benchmark`
+  4. If you are working on optimizing the performance, you can run the performance benchmarks with `yarn benchmark`

   5. If you are improving the documentation, you can build the docs with `yarn